samyak45/my-old-website/_posts/2016-09-16-revolutioaries-vs-rebels.md

 A rebel hates the establishment so much that he/she will prefer no establishment at all the one currently in place.
 A revolutionary loves his <dreamt establishment> that he can't be satisfied with anything less <>.

-These distinctions in <viewpoint/outlook> blurs as any <adj> movement progresses forward since, advocating for new systems often requires demolishing the old way of doing things and engaging in acts of creative destruction.

 A perfect example of how <the gap fills in> is of Che Guevera.